 Warm up: unless you’re still a teenager enjoying a rubber-like anatomy, warming up is a must before every session for anyone.
 Ideally, you want to spend at least 10 minutes warming up your neck, shoulders, hips, knees, ankles and wrists.

 Stretch out: If you have another 10 minutes to spare after your session, stretching out your neck, shoulders, spine and legs will go a long way in improving your flexibility and reducing the inevitable soreness that will creep in the next day, especially if you’re just starting out.

-Many of my mates with previous knee injuries, like torn ligaments, now only ride with knee braces–mechanical ones like the Ossur CTI being the best you can get.
-People with frequent tendinitis might want to try a good pair of elbow braces (if you do have chronic tendinitis, what worked for me was to heavily reduce my dairy intake).
+Many of my friends with previous knee injuries, like torn ligaments, now ride with knee braces–mechanical ones, like the Ossur CTI.
+People with frequent tendinitis might want to try a good pair of elbow braces (if you do have chronic tendinitis, what worked for me was to reduce my dairy intake).
 If prone to muscle tears, sticking on some sports tape can sometimes help–up to a certain point.
 (These are affiliate links to Amazon, meaning that at no additional cost to you, we may earn a commission on some orders).

-If you’re 40 or older and stopped exercising long ago, you should be extra careful when wakeboarding, even if you used to in the past (I even want to say, especially if you used to wakeboard in the past, as it can easily make you overconfident – good technical skills but a weak body is the quickest way to get injured).
+If you’re 40 or older and stopped exercising long ago, you should be extra careful when wakeboarding or waterskiing, even if you used to in the past (in fact, especially if you used to wakeboard in the past, as it could make you overconfident – good technical skills with an unprepared body is a recipe for trouble).

 Make sure you warm up properly and take it real easy on your first few sessions, ideally spacing them out by 2 or 3 days to let your body completely recover.
-You’ll probably experience very sore muscles the next day after your first session, especially in your lower back and butt, so make sure to stretch out as much as possible to relieve those weathered muscles and slowly increase their elasticity.
+You may experience sore muscles the next day after your first session, and if you do, it will probably be all of them…!
+So make sure to stretch out as much as possible to relieve those weathered muscles and eventually increase their elasticity.

 The art of crashing